-AUA Framework v1.0 — Release Roadmap & Validation Matrix
+AUA Framework v1.1 — Release Roadmap & Validation Matrix

-AUA Framework v1.0 — Release Roadmap and Validation Matrix
+AUA Framework v1.1 — Release Roadmap and Validation Matrix

-This page records the v1.0 implementation contract, validation criteria, and future roadmap.
-Items marked done are included in v1.0.0.
-Items marked wip or future are deferred to v1.1+ or v2.0.
+This page records the v1.0/v1.1 implementation contract, validation criteria, and future roadmap.
+Items marked done are included in the shipped releases (v1.0.0 and v1.1.0).
+Items marked wip or future are deferred to v2.0+.
 The goal: Django for adaptive multi-model LLM systems — batteries included, deeply configurable, extensible without editing AUA internals.

 Source documents: aua_roadmap.html · AUA_Framework_v1_Roadmap.md · objective_v1.md · aua_roadmap_01_10_production_completeness.md · missing_from_v1.md · Front_end_for_UA_Framework_v1.md